 In your WordPress dashboard, go to the WP Mail SMTP settings.
 Enter your ‘From Email’ there.

-From your AWS account, copy the access key and secret access key, paste them in the AWS account.
+From your AWS account, copy the access key and secret access key, paste them into the AWS account.

 Save the settings.
-After saving the settings, you will see a new option where we can add emails.
+After saving the settings, you will see a new option where you can add emails.

-You will get a verification email in your desired email address.
+You will get a verification email at your desired email address.
 Click on the link and activate it.

-If you are facing any technical difficulties, you can easily contact the WP Mail SMTP support team.
+If you are facing any technical difficulties, you can quickly contact the WP Mail SMTP support team.
 The team will help you with everything.
-Just send them a support ticket and they will assist you personally.
+Just send them a support ticket, and they will assist you personally.

 This is how you can integrate WP Mail SMTP with Amazon SES.

 Recommended Read: How To Increase Your Productivity Using WPForms and Zapier?